 The stock ownership guidelines require each NEO to retain 50% of the net shares realized from equity-based awards (after covering any exercise cost and the required tax withholding obligations) until the applicable ownership guideline has been achieved.
-The Company's Insider Trading Policy provides that no person subject to the policy, which includes all NEOs, among others, may engage in short sales of the Company's securities.
+The Company's Insider Trading Policy prohibits any person subject to the policy, which includes all NEOs, among others, from engaging in short sales of the Company's securities.